Instant Pot Mushroom Soup for cold winter evenings. Comfortingly thick and tasty with an Indian twist!

 Yesterday morning, I woke up to a scene right out of Frozen.
 Blinding white snow everywhere and snowflakes, big as frisbees, flying merrily in the slight wind.
 Hello, Canadian winter.
 You're officially here and I'm super glad because now I can do my favorite thing: make soup!

 Back to my mushroom soup.
-This is an easy cream of mushroom soup and it is made with some pretty basic ingredients like onions, garlic, coarse black pepper, butter, broth, bouillon, flour (affiliate links), and half and half cream.
+This is an easy cream of mushroom soup and it is made with some pretty basic ingredients like onions, garlic, coarse black pepper, butter, broth, bouillon, flour (aff. links), and half and half cream.
 However, what's the point of posting another mushroom soup recipe, similar to a thousand others floating around the web, you might ask.
-So, in a bid to jazz up an ordinary recipe and to keep true to the theme of my blog (Indian food), I added one extra ingredient: curry powder! (affiliate link)
+So, in a bid to jazz up an ordinary recipe and to keep true to the theme of my blog (Indian food), I added one extra ingredient: curry powder! (aff. link)

 Yes, curry powder makes this soup quite special, believe it or not.
 It gives it lots of extra flavor and a pleasing golden color.